-We have been tweaking this recipe since I can remember.
-Its been hard to get a good balance of good hearty potatoes with the sweetness of sweet potatoes.
+Jeremy and I have been tweaking this recipe since I can remember.
 But we finally found it.
 And we make it at least once a week.

 Grab two sweet potatoes and scrub them.
 Then lay them on the baking sheet.

 Bake them for 45 minutes.
 After 45 minutes check them to see if they are oozing juice onto the baking sheet.
 If they are, they’re done!
 If not, keep them in there for about 10-15 more minutes.

 When they come out let them cool for a little bit.

 While they are cooling add 2 cloves of minced garlic and 1 tablespoon of olive oil to a small sauté pan.
 Sauté the garlic on medium-low heat until it starts to slightly brown and you can smell it!
 This will take about 3-5 minutes.

 We call this liquid gold in our house.
 Because, I mean…